Last Updated on October 19, 2022 by Michelle Ball

 If a lower expulsion panel (below the school board) ruled on the expulsion, and the board of education has not yet reviewed or accepted the panel’s recommendation, the timeline should not have started.
 Expulsion decisions, to be final and valid, have to be officially approved by the board of education of the school district expelling.

 If a parent signed a negotiated student expulsion agreement (often called a “stipulated expulsion”), the appeal right is usually waived by the terms of that expulsion agreement.
 If a parent then tries to appeal, the school district can take their signature on the agreement and get the appeal dismissed.

 Limited Bases to Appeal

 If a parent will appeal an expulsion, it is important to review the bases for valid expulsion appeals closely, as they are limited.
 If a parent does not correctly file the appeal, their appeal may fail as having no legal basis.

 Education lawyer Michelle Ball assists parents with expulsion, suspension appeals and expulsion defense.
-Acting as a California student attorney, she can get involved statewide, in locations such as Fairfield, Woodland, Natomas, Sacramento, Santa Barbara, Hollywood, South San Francisco and many other California locations.
+As a California student attorney, she can get involved statewide, in Fairfield, Woodland, Natomas, Sacramento, Santa Barbara, Hollywood, South San Francisco and many other California locations.

 Other suggested reading: What To Do After A Student Is Expelled?